Yin Xu

 Photo by Els Slots.

-Yin was the last capital of China's Shang Dynasty (1766 BCE - 1050 BCE).
+Yin was the last capital of China's Shang Dynasty (1766 BCE to 1050 BCE).
 It is renowned for the discovery of 'oracle bones', inscriptions on animal bones and tortoise shells which are considered the beginnings of Chinese characters and writing.
-The tombs also have revealed rich bronze ritual vessels, ceramics and chariots in addition to remains of victims of sacrifice.
+The tombs also revealed rich bronze ritual vessels, ceramics and chariots in addition to remains of victims of sacrifice.

 Community Perspective: “This is an amazing site for those studying the Chinese language”.
 Els has written a comprehensive review of the various site components that can be visited.
+Joel reports about the new museum (2024).

 Map of Yin Xu